• Skip to primary navigation

 Whip the Cream and Cream Cheese

 • In a separate bowl or container whip the cream to stiff peaks.
-Add the peppermint extract, agave syrup and salt.
+Add the peppermint extract, sweetener, and salt.
 In the bowl with the cooled white chocolate, add the cream cheese and whip until smooth.

 Finish Mousse